Frequently Asked Questions (FAQ's)

 What is the difference between a Registered Dietitian Nutritionist (RDN) and a nutritionist?

 This is a great question!
 A Registered Dietitian Nutritionist is the title for a credentialed, licensed nutrition expert who completes a Bachelor’s or Master’s degree in nutrition.
 An RDN is also required to complete 1200 hours of supervised practice, pass a national board exam and acquire continuing education credits throughout their career.
 You can trust that an RDN has thorough education and training.
-I have a masters degree in dietetics and I have published research through my graduate thesis.
+I have a masters degree in dietetics, published research through my graduate thesis and an additional certification as an Integrative and Functional Nutrition Practitioner.

 On the other hand, the title “nutritionist” is not a licensed designation.
 Anyone can call themselves a nutritionist, an online nutritionist, or a nutrition coach without the specific education and training outlined above.
 All dietitians can be called nutritionists, but not all nutritionists are dietitians.